temporalio/cli/temporalcli/commandsmd/commands.md

 * `--reachability-type` (string-enum) - Specify how you'd like to filter the reachability of Build IDs.
 Valid choices are `open` (reachable by one or more open workflows), `closed` (reachable by one or more closed workflows), or `existing` (reachable by either).
 If a Build ID is reachable by new workflows, that is always reported.
 Options: open, closed, existing.
 Default: existing.
 * `--task-queue`, `-t` (string[]) - Which Task Queue(s) to constrain the reachability search to.
 May be specified multiple times.

+### temporal task-queue get-build-id-rules: Retrieves the worker Build ID assignment and redirect rules on the Task Queue.

+Fetch the worker build ID assignment and redirect rules associated with a Task Queue.

+#### Options

+* `--task-queue`, `-t` (string) - Task queue name.
+Required.

 ### temporal task-queue get-build-ids: Fetch the sets of worker Build ID versions on the Task Queue.

 Fetch the sets of compatible build IDs associated with a Task Queue and associated information.